anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 Markdown is great by its powerful but minimal and easy to learn functionality.
 Best is just to learn it by writing your first blog.
 This is a nice [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) I used.

-To write my first blog I created a new file in the _posts folder with this format: YEAR-MONTH-DAY-title.md, example: 2021-12-16-my-first-blog.md.
+To write my first blog I created a new file in the `_posts` folder with this format: `YEAR-MONTH-DAY-title.md`, example: 2021-12-16-my-first-blog.md.
 This is all default for a Jekyll site.

 Then first add this to the top of the file: